MARTIMM/gnome-gtk3/docs/content-docs/tutorial/signals.md

 ## Sending Signals

 Most of the time the program only have to sit back and wait for the user of your precious application to press a button or generate an action of some sort.
 Sometimes, however, you would like the program to respond to other actions.
-For example, you would like to show a counter of how many files have been processed by the program.
+For example, you would like to update a counter to show how many files have been processed by the program.
 Normally, this cannot be shown as long as that part is reading files.
+The interface freezes if this part is taking too much of its time.